Times are changing. Be sure YOU know the latest dating dos and don'ts.

 In a moment, we'll look at what you can do to date successfully.
-But first, let's look at some seriously outdated dating approaches in which men could use a refresher course.
+But first, let's look at some seriously outdated dating approaches that just DON'T work for you anymore, men.
+If you're doing one or more of these things, you're unknowingly repelling women of worth.

 - Focusing mainly on your job and not making dating a priority.